eigerco/pallet-move/doc/design.md

 ### Making all MoveVM crates build for the `wasm32-unknown-unknown` target.

-Apart from setting the build target this also included CI configuration updates.
+Apart from setting the build target, this also included CI configuration updates.

 ### Changing address length from 20 to 32 bytes.